ClgStdWork/Programming-Lab-Manuals-Task/README.md

 Hello Class,
 <br>
 <br>
-I’m pleased to share the report with solutions to our tasks.
-It includes clear steps and best practices to help us all succeed.
-My goal is to support your success and make our work easier.
-Let’s continue to collaborate and achieve great things together!
+I’m pleased to share the  solutions of lab Manual tasks.
+It includes clear steps and best practices to help us all succeed.<br> My goal is to support your success and make our work easier.<br>Let’s continue to collaborate and achieve great things together!
 <br>
 <br>
 best Wishes